 Birth control can aid with period cramps and even acne, but on the other hand, can pose health risks, such as blood clots, heart attack, infertility, and even cervical cancer.
 These risks are low but should be kept in mind for prolonged use.
 If any birth control becomes detrimental, stop use immediately.

 Your sexual and reproductive health are important and should be treated with the utmost care and caution.
-Additionally, it is best to practice safe sex and get regular STI testing.
+Additionally, it is best to practice safe sex or abstinence, and get regular STI testing.

 Should birth control not be effective, and you miss a period, know the different signs and symptoms of pregnancy and when you should take a pregnancy test.